 Once your pulp is gone, and before your crown returns from the lab, your tooth will be incredibly vulnerable.
 It’s critical to avoid placing undue pressure on your tooth during this phase of treatment, as it won’t be structurally sound until the crown is installed.

-From that point on, be sure to schedule routine dental exams and cleanings with Dr. Barrera to ensure optimal dental health.
+From that point on, be sure to schedule routine dental exams and cleanings with Barrera Advanced Dentistry to ensure optimal dental health.